crisperdue/prooftoys-site/content/symbols-quickref.md

 subtraction.
 The negative of a number is expressed by the function `neg`, which displays as a prefix `-`.

+You can enter a negative number in the usual way like `x + -6`.
+As an argument of an ordinary function call, enclose it in parentheses, like `f (-6)` to clearly distinguish it from subtraction.

+## More math

+The language has terms that represent sets and functions, expressed in a form like `{x. x * 2}`, which represents a function that multiplies a number by 2.

+Prefix operators such as `~` follow the same syntactic rules as ordinary function calls, and there are additional infix operators each with its own predefined precedence, always left-associative.

 ## Variables and constants

-Variable names have a single alphabetic character, such as `x` or `A`.
+Variable names start with a single alphabetic character, such as `x` or `A`.
+The single letter may be followed by digits, e.g. `x1`, which will display as `x_1`; and optionally ended with one or more underscores, which display as "prime"s, like `x'`.
-The single letter may be followed by digits or a single underscore and then digits.
-A variable name may also begin with `$`, but these are mainly intended to be introduced by the system.

 Names with multiple alphabetic characters are always constants, and may also include digits.